slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+- As I began to love myself, my relationship with everyone changed.
+- depression hates a moving target.
 - having to go to school on your birthday and everyone pointing it out.
 - can i ask you a question?
 99%people get frightened.
 - anxious persons feel the only way to achieve relaxed certainty is getting new info. but the more you know the more you'll realize you don't know.
 Then you try to get more and more: information centrifugue.

+> *"before you diagnose yourself with depression or low self-esteem, first make sure you are not, in fact, surrounded by assholes."
+-- Sigmund Freud*
 > *"The quality of your mind is the quality of your life."
 -- Naval Ravikant*
 > *"You won't have inner peace until you give up your war against the world."